 - Education.

-The Division of Housing and Community Development (DHCD) and the Philadelphia Housing Authority (PHA) are the lead partners implementing the grant.
-Residents and other stakeholders play key roles in the process.
-Together, they are leveraging over $125 million to revitalize the community.
+The Division of Housing and Community Development (DHCD) and the Philadelphia Housing Authority (PHA) were the lead partners implementing the grant.
+Residents and other stakeholders played key roles in the process.
+Together, they leveraged over $125 million to revitalize the community.

 - Housing